 6. Update Google Chrome

 Outdated Chrome browsers can cause problems with downloads.
-Google is always trying to improve its browser by adding new features and fixing bugs.
+Google always tries to improve its browser by adding new features and fixing bugs.

 3. Simply restart your browser after the update.